rstudio/education.rstudio.com/content/blog/2020-02-14-introduction-to-machine-learning-with-the-tidyverse/index.markdown

     + `fit_data()` = [`parsnip::fit()`](https://tidymodels.github.io/parsnip/reference/fit.html)
     + `fit_split()` = [`tune::last_fit()`](https://tidymodels.github.io/tune/reference/last_fit.html)

-1. Finally, we re-worked most of our exercises (within R Markdown documents) to provide code templates that were either "fill-in-the-blanks" or "renovations needed" (i.e., replace or add arguments to already written code).
+1. Finally, we re-worked most of our exercises (within R Markdown documents) to provide code templates that were either "fill-in-the-blanks" or "fix me" (i.e., replace or add arguments to already written code).
 On the first run, it became abundantly clear that, because tidymodels code can be verbose, we wore learners out with too much typing.
 In fact, we wore ourselves out typing.
-To reduce the cognitive load, we tried our best to adopt a *no-code-chunk-left-blank* strategy so that learners did not feel like [this](https://www.youtube.com/watch?v=DUGN-12HHwQ) at the end:
+To reduce the typing (and cognitive) load, we tried to adopt a *no-code-chunk-left-blank* strategy so that learners did not feel like [this](https://www.youtube.com/watch?v=DUGN-12HHwQ) at the end:

 <div class="figure" style="text-align: center">
 <img src="long.png" alt="Video from YouTube." width="50%" />